 Oh and have I mentioned the nice and happy staff that works their ass off day after day?
 They’ve even starred in an advert, showing locally at a famous cinema in Berlin before the movies.

 Oh Mustafas, what I would pay for a delivery service so that there would be no need for a 30 minute commute on the Ubahn plus over an hour lining up in the cold…

 Did you ever eat a burger so big, that you could not get your mouth around it?
 And no matter how hard you tried – in vain, may I add – not to make a mess, half of the cheese and salad dropped on your plate?

 If not, then it is time to pay a visit to The Bird in Prenzlauer Berg.
-Or if you are around the Kreuzberg area visit the second branch they have opened in Berlin.
+Or if you are around the Schönhauser Allee visit the first branch of The Bird BBQ they have opened in Berlin.
 Oh, and if you are in Mitte check out The Bird Express, which is close to Hackescher Markt.

 The burgers at each of the Bird’s restaurants are all made with freshly ground meat of the highest quality (the kind of meat you would buy for a barbeque for a very special occasion only), and then grilled to perfection, leaving the middle warm and pink (but not bloody, unless you ask for it) and crispy and hot on the outside.

 Their buns are very small and also grilled, so that everything in this burger is focused on the meat and not the bread.